 General Notes on Fighting a Fire

-Due to the versatility of Dry Water Mist Extinguishers, we’d usually opt for this type on a more regular basis.
+Due to the versatility of Dry Water Mist types, we’d usually opt for this type on a more regular basis.